peteroupc/html3dutil/tutorials/overview.md

 ### `H3DU.Scene3D` <a id=H3DU_Scene3D></a>

-The `H3DU.Scene3D` class is a renderer for a canvas 3D context.
+The `H3DU.Scene3D` class is a renderer for a canvas GL context.
 It renders batches of 3D shapes in the form of `H3DU.Batch3D` objects.
 Each `Batch3D` represents a so-called "scene graph".
 It holds 3D objects which will be drawn to the screen, as well as the camera&#39;s projection, the camera&#39;s position, and light sources to illuminate the 3D scene.